What is it?

 - Don’t under resource your efforts.
 Some common items that may be forgotten when planning for CLA include: the time it takes to coordinate logistics for large, in-person events; the technology needed for virtual collaboration; effective facilitators with familiarity in adult learning and participatory approaches; time to carry out and manage assessments and other learning efforts; and the resources needed to help stakeholders communicate about, internalize, and use evidence.

 - Encourage others to resource CLA.
-With a renewed focus within USAID supporting countries on their journey to self-reliance, it is clear that collaborating, learning, and adapting should not only be an internally focused effort within USAID missions or international partners.
+Collaborating, learning, and adapting should not only be an internally focused effort within USAID missions or international partners.
 We should model CLA with our local partners and counterparts, and encourage them to dedicate the resources required to collaborate, learn, and adapt effectively.
 If we don’t, we won’t leverage the learning that exists among local partners, have critical local stakeholders to work with, or be able to increase the level of ownership for development programming among local actors.